-Usually building a monolith has a lot a files and dependencies, and it takes a lot of time to build and start.
+Usually building a monolith has a lot of files and dependencies, and it takes a lot of time to build and start.
 Testing a monolith is another challenge, because you need to ensure that you don’t break the rest of the application.
-Deploying a monolith in a traditional organization requires shutting all the services, and the deploying the new release, then restarting the application, which brings the whole application down for a couple of minutes (If you’re lucky and everything went well).
+Deploying a monolith in a traditional organization requires shutting all the services, and then deploy the new release, then restarting the application, which brings the whole application down for a couple of minutes (If you’re lucky and everything went well).

 Build time is important, but as long as we’re building a few times a day in a CI/CD platform, it doesn’t matter to most of us, what matters is the time the developers are waiting for the build in their local machines.
 However, as long as we’re writing proper unit tests, we might not even need to start the application.
 More over, modern tools allow incremental build which drastically reduces build time.